efraimnabil/Tower-of-Hanoi-Problem/README.md

 ![alt text](assets/cubes.png)

-You can play the game by cloning the repository and run this command in the terminal:
+This is my implementation to the Game and You can play the game by cloning the repository and run this command in the terminal:

-clone the repository and run this command in the terminal:
+Clone the repository and run this command in the terminal:

 Clone the repo